goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 Are the Machines wrong to systematically hunt and destroy a mass murderer who wants to also end their existence?

 Neo isn’t the hero society (or the movie) makes him out to be.
 And Cypher made the wrong call and is trying to turn back the clock.
-But you can’t turn back the clock
+Which is, of course, impossible and self defeating.

-But at the same time, if you see the Matrix for what it is - you can’t live in it as a normie.
+But at the same time, once you see the terms of the the Matrix.
+A control system designed to keep undesirables in check, serfs essentially who work for an Overseer class.
+You can’t stay in that world "as is".
 You have to play the game based on your new understanding.
+Why?
+Because the Overseers can see that you've reached awareness.

 The way to escape the Matrix and live among the Overseers is to signal to the machines, “Hey, I see what’s going on here.
 I don’t want to cause mayhem.
 I have something I’m working towards - my Valid Reason.
 Here’s the hologram of what it looks like.
 Here’s my Work Pass - the thing that shows how I’m progressing towards my valid reason.
 And I’m not going to end up on tilt like Neo or Cypher if you let me go through this simulation with some extra powers.”